indrayam/nerd-notes/editors/intellij.md

 ## Turn Noise Off

+Remove distractions by going to **Main Menu | View | Appearance** and uncheck toolbar, tool window bar, navigation bar.
+What’s left are tabs.
+Please get rid of them by right-click into the tab and choose **Configure Editor Tabs…** and on the appearance section, set tab placement to None.

 - `Cmd + Shift + P` (or A) => Breadcrumbs (Off)
 - `Cmd + Shift + P` (or A) => Navigation (Off)
 - `Cmd + Shift + P` (or A) => Editor Preferences | Tabs Placement (None)